We combined our proprietary light and communication technologies to create the first-in-class wireless camera for minimally invasive surgery.

 The US arthroscopic market:

 camera replacement cycle

 new camera purchases per year

 In the US, surgeons perform more than 5.4 million arthroscopic surgeries every year.
-We plan to introduce ArthroFree first to the US market in 2022 ($1.35 billion, 2019; CAGR = 5.4%) and, soon thereafter, the global arthroscopic market (US $4.1 billion, 2019; CAGR = 6.3%).
-Likewise, our ArthroFree technology platform has potential application in endoscopic surgical specialties.
+In March 2022, we introduced ArthroFree to the US market ($1.35 billion, 2019; CAGR = 5.4%).
+Next, of course, is the global arthroscopic market (US $4.1 billion, 2019; CAGR = 6.3%).
+The ArthroFree platform also has potential application in endoscopic surgical specialties.

-Minimally invasive surgery continues to be the preferred option for treatments as wide ranging as tumor resection to complex spinal pathology.
-And that’s especially the case at ambulatory surgery centers (ASCs), which have widespread favor over hospitals due to cost savings.
+Minimally invasive surgery continues to be the preferred option for a range of treatments, from tumor resection to complex spinal pathology.
+And that’s especially the case at ambulatory surgery centers (ASCs), which are widely favored over hospitals due to cost savings.
 New ASCs mean newly equipped tech suites, for orthopedics and beyond.